Immunisation certificates and records

 An immunisation status certificate is a current statement showing the vaccinations that your child has received.

-The most common document to prove immunisation status for the purpose of enrolling at childcare or kindergarten is an Immunisation History Statement from the Australian Childhood Immunisation Register.
+The most common document to prove immunisation status for the purpose of enrolling at childcare or kindergarten is an Immunisation History Statement from the Australian Immunisation Register.
 This is the preferred immunisation status certificate to finalise enrolment.

 Your Child Health Record is not an immunisation status certificate.